Salvation

 So if we were to summarize these few verses about sin and its effect we could say that:

-- Sin is disobedience to God's will.
+• Sin is disobedience to God's will.

-- Everyone at one time or another sins.
+• Everyone at one time or another sins.

-- This disobedience separates us from God.
+• This disobedience separates us from God.

-Let me give you a visual example of this phenomenon.
+Let me give you a visual example of this phenomenon:

 However, after a time it would dry up and die.
 That leaf would turn brown and eventually become dust, not capable of renewal.
 The main plant, however, and its leaves would continue to live and bloom.

 This is not a perfect example but it does demonstrate the process that takes place through human sinfulness and the need for salvation (which is another word for "rescue").
 We are born sinless and joined to God who brings us into being and sustains our physical and spiritual lives.
 Eventually we sin.
 We disobey His commands and laws concerning moral and spiritual behavior.
-In doing this we separate ourselves from Him and in doing so become subject to further moral decay, physical death, and a spiritual separation from God after death.
+In doing so we separate ourselves from Him and become subject to further moral decay, physical death, and a spiritual separation from God after death.

-- Gaining religious knowledge and insight.
+• Gaining religious knowledge and insight.

-- Practicing religious disciplines such as worship, meditation, secret rituals, pilgrimages, etc.
+• Practicing religious disciplines such as worship, meditation, secret rituals, pilgrimages, etc.

-- Some try to achieve it through extreme denial of human appetites, or food restrictions, etc.
+• Some try to achieve it through extreme denial of human appetites, or food restrictions, etc.

-Whatever the culture, tradition, or religion, the method is the same - an attempt to be reunited with God by human effort in order to avoid suffering, death, and the separation of the soul from its natural place with God.
+Whatever the culture, tradition, or religion, the method is the same, an attempt to be reunited with God by human effort in order to avoid suffering, death, and the separation of the soul from its natural place with God.
 Christianity is unique in that it reveals a method for rescuing man based on God's actions and not human effort.

-B. The Solution
+The Solution

 1. God pays the moral debt we owe Him.

-- Rom.
-5:6-11
+- Romans 5:6-11

 This passage explains and points out certain features of the Christian religion: